psyGamer/TASRecorder/README.md

 The debug console commands work basically the same as the TAS commands but are available outside of TASes: `start_recording` and `stop_recording`.
 `start_recording` accepts a frame count as well.

+# Contact

+If you have feedback/bug repots/questions, you can ask me on the [Celeste Discord](https://discord.gg/celeste) under `psygamer`

+# Credits

+- [.kkapture](https://github.com/DemoJameson/kkapture) for being the initial inspiration for this
+- [ldcapture](https://github.com/psyGamer/ldcapture) my port of .kkapture, which this is based on
+- [CelesteTAS](https://github.com/EverestAPI/CelesteTAS-EverestInterop) For providing easy and convenient TASing tools